 Planning and Development

-For new developments, expansions and changes in material use at piggeries, all piggeries should consult with their relevant agencies such as local council and Environment Protection Authority to identify early what information will be required for assessment.
+For new developments, expansions and changes in material use at piggeries, all piggeries should consult with their relevant agencies such as local council and Environment Protection Authority (EPA) to identify early what information will be required for assessment.
 Identifying what is needed and being well prepared can significantly improve the assessment process and reduce the potential for further information requests and time delays.

 If you are considering piggery expansions or additional reuse or rotational areas in the near future, consider submitting a application that shows the staged approach to council in the one application as this then can avoid the requirement for resubmitting an additional planning application in the future.

 Both the National Environmental Guidelines for Indoor Piggeries (NEGIP) and the National Environmental Guidelines for Rotational Outdoor Piggeries (NEGROP) have a Planning Principles Checklist that can assist in identifying the supporting information often required by responsible authorities such as local council and EPA.